 Marlene Cummins & Band Live at Girrakool 2020.

 Marlene and her band will take the stage at Girrakool 3:30pm Saturday 7 March.
 Girrakool Blues Festival & BBQ is held in the Mt Penang Event Park Kariong, on the Central Coast NSW, situated conveniently between Newcastle and Sydney, and only a 2 minute drive from the M1 Motorway.
-Tickets are on sale now!
+Event Details

 Bankstown Arts Centre | Sydney Festival Premiere 2020